+Ever see a place full of water and when you get there it’s all gone.
 A seasonal waterfall?
-Hhhmmmm, i don’t know if I can call it that.
+No sure if I can call it that.
 Nevertheless, this nice hidden gem in the Orange County area, Black Star Canyon Falls is a must check-out.
 A quick 6 mile hike (RT) that should not be taken lightly.
 Multiple stream crossings and some bouldering towards the end, will make the trek that much more rewarding.

 ADDRESS: 13333 Black Star Canyon Rd, Silverado, CA 9267